escapin/CVJFunct/README.md

 functionality **realizes** the corresponding real functionality in the spirit of the simulation-based security/universal composability ([Can00][4],[KT13][3]).

-By establishing *noninterference properties* of a Java system running these ideal functionalities, by the results of **[the CVJ Framework][1]** (a framework for the Cryptographic Verification of Java programs) whe obtain strong *cryptographic indistinguishability* of the same system when the ideal functionalities are replaced by the corresponding real cryptographic operations.
+By establishing *noninterference* properties of a Java system running these ideal functionalities, by the results of **[the CVJ Framework][1]** (a framework for the Cryptographic Verification of Java programs) we obtain strong *cryptographic indistinguishability* properties of the same system when the ideal functionalities are replaced by the corresponding real cryptographic operations.

-A more more detailed explanation of these notions and of the CVJ Framework and for all the realization results of these functionalities can be found in:
+A more more detailed explanation of these notions and of the CVJ Framework as well as all the realization results of these functionalities can be found in:

-*Kuesters R. and Scapin E. and Truderung T. and Graf J.*, **[Extending and Applying a Framework for the Cryptographic Verification of Java Programs][2]**
+*Kuesters R. and Scapin E. and Truderung T. and Graf J.*,<br>
+**[Extending and Applying a Framework for the Cryptographic Verification of Java Programs][2]**